keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

     <p style="font-size:14px;">
       **If you have 30 minutes or less remaining in the workshop, you should consider proceeding to the [Host Layer round](/workshop/host-layer/assess/).** There will be time during the Inspector Assessment run to continue the WAF excercises.
     </p>

-### 3. Mitigate File Inclusion & Path Traversal

-Use the string and regex matching to build rules that block specific patterns indicative of unwanted path traversal or file inclusion.

-Consider the following:

-- Can end users browse the directory structure of your web folders?
-Do you have directory indexes enabled?
-- Is your application (or any dependency components) use input parameters in filesystem or remote URL references?
-- Do you adequately lock down access so input paths cannot be manipulated?
-- What considerations do you need to account for in regards to false positives (directory traversal signature patterns)?

-Build rules that ensure the relevant HTTP request components used for input into paths do not contain known path traversal patterns.

-??? info "Solution"
-    1. Create a new rule named **matchTraversal** and for **If a request** choose **matches at least one of the statements (OR)**.
-Add statements:
-        1. uri_path, starts with string, url_decode, _/include_
-        2. query_string, contains string, url_decode, _../_
-        3. query_string, contains string, url_decode, _://_
-        4. Click on **Add Rule** and then click **Save**
-    2. Re-run the WAF test script (runscanner) from your red team host to confirm requests are blocked

 !!! info "Note About Remaining Exercises"
     **The remaining exercises below are optional.
 You should proceed to the [Verify Phase](verify.md) and come back to the content below if time permits.**